 NOTE: In a normative spec a client architecture diagram is expected to be provided.

+In this scenario, with reference to the interworking architecture defined in annex C of TS 23.247 [26]:

-In this scenario, the MBSF implements the relevant subset of xMB-C provisioning operations at a new reference point xMB′-C and the MBSTF implements the relevant subset of xMB-U protocols at a new reference point xMB′-U. A UE connecting to the E-UTRAN would implement the relevant MBS User Service functionalities above suitable eMBMS middleware (MBMS Client) to support the reception of the MBS User Services via the transparent delivery mode API as defined in 3GPP TS 26.347 [26347].
+- The MBSF additionally implements the relevant subset of Content Provider control plane functionality, including xMB-C provisioning operations at a new reference point xMB′-C, allowing it to control a separate BM-SC that implements at least Transparent Delivery functionality.

+- The MBSTF additionally implements the relevant subset of Content Provider user plane functionality, including xMB-U protocols at a new reference point xMB′-U to exchange user plane data with a separate BM-SC that implements at least Transparent Delivery functionality.

+- A UE connecting to the E-UTRAN would implement the relevant MBS User Service functionalities above suitable eMBMS middleware (MBMS Client) to support the reception of the MBS User Services via the transparent delivery mode API as defined in TS 26.347 [26347].

+Figure 5.10.2.4-2 provides an MBS/eMBMS interworking reference architecture for this purpose including the client architecture based on what is available in TS 26.502, figure 4.9-2.

+Figure 5.10.2.4-2: MBS–eMBMS interworking reference architecture on top of eMBMS using Transparent Mode

+In this case the application only needs to have knowledge of MBS, but can use MBMS transparent delivery.
+There is a joint functionality, an MBS + MBMS-aware Application that can use MBMS-API to connect to MBMS delivery.

 5.10.3 High-level call flows